Aske Adelgaard

-Aske Emil Berg Adelgaard (born 10 November 2003) is a Danish professional footballer who plays as a left-back for Dutch club Go Ahead Eagles.
+Aske Emil Berg Adelgaard (born 10 November 2003) is a Danish professional footballer who plays as a left-back for club FC Twente.

 Career

 OB

 Adelgaard is a product of OB club in Denmark, where he began his career.
 In the summer 2019, Adelgaard moved to Randers FC, before returning to OB in January 2021—after one and a half year—and signing a deal until June 2023.

 Over the summer, Aske took part in several first team training sessions during the start of the season, and he also got a starting place in a training match against FC Midtjylland in May.
 On 31 July 2022 OB confirmed, that 18-year old Adelgaard had signed a five-year contract with the club and had been permanently promoted to the first team squad.
 Adelgaard got his official debut a week later, on 7 August 2022, against AGF.

 Go Ahead Eagles

-On August 19, 2024, it was confirmed that Adelgaard had been bought by Dutch Eredivisie club Go Ahead Eagles, where he signed a contract until June 2028, and was reunited with his former teammate Jakob Breum.
+On 19 August 2024, it was confirmed that Adelgaard had joined Eredivisie club Go Ahead Eagles on a contract until June 2028, where he was reunited with former teammate Jakob Breum.